sualeh/pointlocation6709/README.md

 All classes are immutable and thread-safe.
 The code includes a parser that can parse all valid ISO 6709 representations.
 A formatter formats point locations to ISO 6709 "[human interface]" representations as well as "[string expressions]".
 Validity is enforced by JUnit tests.
 Java 7 or newer is required.

+(See [sualeh/pointlocation6709-ts](https://github.com/sualeh/pointlocation6709-ts) for a Typescript library for Point Location 6709.)

 ## Download

 You can download the [jar on the Maven Central Repository].